 Many young Jews are psychically scarred from being forced to eat bad Gefilte fish over the holidays, myself included (I’m only partially joking here!).

 This fear of Gefilte is a sad travesty, for homemade Gefilte fish is both eminently delicious and savory.
-Very few make it at home anymore, , I will show you the sacred path to true Gefilte fulfillment!
+Very few make it at home anymore, Citizens, but I will show you the sacred path to true Gefilte fulfillment!

 Immodestly, I believe my recipe to be the best recipe to be found for Polish-style Gefilte (meaning there is a touch of sugar in it – Lithuanian-style has no sugar but does use pepper), with a nod to the Ukraine via the ground-in vegetables.